polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 - `execute_query`: Executes the query and returns the result.
 It takes the query, input, and weight limit as arguments.
   - `program`: The PVQ binary in a trimmed standard PVM program binary format.
   - `args`: The query arguments that is SCALE-encoded.
   - `ref_time_limit`: The maximum allowed execution time for a single query, measured in reference time units.
+The conversion between the PVM gas and reference time is a rather important implementation detail.

 - `metadata`: Returns information about available extensions, including their IDs, supported methods, gas costs, etc. This provides feature discovery capabilities.
 The metadata is encoded using `scale-info`, following a similar approach to [`frame-metadata`](https://github.com/paritytech/frame-metadata/).